MiracleLabs/ds18-workshop-pubg-data-science/readme.md

 • Train and Test Datasets

-• Final Application to download and test
+• Final Stream file

 ## Lab Contributors

 The following people have contributed to the development and delivery of this lab.
 This Lab is created and owned by the Miracle Innovation Labs Team.

-• Pusha Pasam - Machine Learning Research Associate
+• Pushpa Pasam - Machine Learning Research Associate

 • Divya Mutta - Machine Learning Research Associate